JOBPOWER Review: Features, Pricing, and Alternatives 2023

 Unforeseen circumstances during construction are commonplace.
 When a change is necessary, JOBPOWER can help you document change orders to reflect changes in the construction schedule, plan, contract price, and projected profit:

 JOBPOWER generates a change order form that presents the changes in the construction plan and contract price.
 The layout of the form is standard.
-However, an improvement we’d like to see is the ability of the customer to electronically sign the form.
+However, an improvement we’d like to see is the ability of the customer to sign the form electronically.

 The subcontract module is tied to A/P and job costing, and it tracks information about your subcontracts, including retainage, back charges, paid-to-date amounts, and change orders.
 You can post subcontracts and POs directly to jobs and generate customizable subcontract agreements:

 Financial statements that can be generated through JOBPOWER include income statements, cash flow statements, and a balance sheet.
-JOBPOWER also generates other types of reports, including job management, vendor, billing, inventory, and payroll reports:
+The platform also generates other types of reports, including job management, vendor, billing, inventory, and payroll reports:

 JOBPOWER offers its accounting and construction management features as an “all-in-one” solution.
 It has general accounting features like ledgers, POs, bills, and payroll.
-However, JOBPOWER lacks in construction accounting and ERP features when compared to Buildertrend with QuickBooks Online Plus.
+However, It’s lacking in construction accounting and ERP features, especially when compared to Buildertrend with QuickBooks Online Plus.
 Moreover, the software isn’t ideal for do-it-yourself (DIY) accounting, and it requires a CPA with construction accounting experience to utilize the software features fully, especially for tax reporting.